damn/core.component/README.md

 ```
 # Other Clojure ECS

-Difference to x.x: I have not tried those yet, but as far as I have researched they are using special types and not operating on plain data.
+Difference to x.x: I have not tried those yet, but as far as I have researched they are using special types to wrap components/entities and not operating on plain data.

 * https://github.com/markmandel/brute
 * https://github.com/muhuk/clecs